Chart Color Schemes

 Household Composition

-Freemans Reach features high concentrations of family households, with a fairly typical median household size
+Freemans Reach features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.5% of all households, including 41.1% couples with children, 28.2% couples without children, and 9.2% single parent families.
 Non-family households constitute the remaining 20.5%, with lone person households at 17.9% and group households comprising 2.9%.
-The median household size is 2.9 people, which aligns with the Greater Sydney average.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households